skandlab/FRAGLE/README.md

     - Number of BAM files in your input directory
     - Sequencing depth of the BAM files in your input directory
 - **No GPU** is required
-- It takes around **50 seconds** for Fragle to predict ctDNA fraction from a 1X-coverage WGS BAM utilizing only 1 CPU.
-The runtime can be reduced to **~3 seconds** if you use the default CPU number of 32.
+- It takes around **50 seconds** for Fragle to predict ctDNA fraction from a 1X-coverage WGS BAM utilizing only 1 CPU core.
+The runtime can be reduced to **~3 seconds** if you use the default CPU core number of 32.
 - The runtime increases approximately **linearly** with the **increase of sequencing depth**